whtcorpsinc/milevadb-prod/cmd/benchdb/README.md

 #### `batch`

-The batch number of statements in a transaction, used for insert and uFIDelate-random only, to speed up the test workflow.
+The batch number of memexs in a transaction, used for insert and uFIDelate-random only, to speed up the test workflow.
 Default is `100`.

 #### `addr`